Powell Family Cooking

 • Using a knife or pizza cutter, gently score about ½ inch all the way around the edge of the pastry to create a border.
 Sprinkle the shredded Gruyere cheese evenly in the center, leaving the border clean.

-• Spread the sautéed mushrooms on top of the cheese.
+• Drain any excess liquid from the sautéed mushrooms.
+Spread them on top of the cheese.
 Transfer the pastry to a baking sheet.
 Brush the beaten egg along the border of the pastry.

 • Bake in the preheated oven for 20-25 minutes, or until the pastry is golden brown and puffed.
 Remove from the oven and top with fresh thyme sprigs.